googlearchive/seed-osx/README.md

-osx + Firebase Seed App
+OSX + Firebase Seed App
 =========================

 This is a seed application to help you get started building [OSX](https://developer.apple.com/ios) apps in Objective-C with Firebase.
 If you don't already have a Firebase account, [sign up for free](https://www.firebase.com/signup/) today!